ginkgo-project/ginkgo/README.md

 Ginkgo is a high-performance linear algebra library for manycore systems, with a focus on the solution of sparse linear systems.
-It is implemented using modern C++ (you will need an at least C++14 compliant compiler to build it), with GPU kernels implemented in CUDA, HIP, and oneAPI.
+It is implemented using modern C++ (you will need an at least C++14 compliant compiler to build it), with GPU kernels implemented in CUDA, HIP, and DPC++.

 Performance